Skip to content

 Digitizing the card- Apple Vision OCR

-1. sips to turn the iPhone HEIC into a PNG Vision can chew on:
+1. sips to turn the iPhone HEIC into a PNG for Vision:

 sips -s format png IMG_4509.HEIC --out recipe.png

-2. Run the little Swift program below over the PNG.
+2. Run the Swift program below over the PNG.

 Apple Vision OCR in ~40 lines of Swift (VNRecognizeTextRequest, accurate mode)